-\$62 million.
-The remaining value belongs to the common equity, and it amounts to 678.27 - 247.00 - 62.00 = 369.27 million.4 In Chapter 3, we defined the Market Value Added (MVA) as the difference between the market value of stock and the equity capital supplied by shareholders.
-Here, we assume that the estimated market value of equity is approximately equal to the actual market value of equity; in other words, the intrinsic value of MagnaVision is equal to its market value.
-The bar on the right side of Figure 15-2 divides the market value of the equity into two components, the book value of equity, which represents the equity capital supplied by stockholders, and the MVA.
+In Chapter 2, we defined the Market Value Added (MVA) as the difference between the market value of equity and the book value of equity capital supplied by shareholders.
+Here we focus on the intrinsic MVA, which is the difference between the intrinsic market value of stock and the book value of equity.
+The bar on the right side of Figure 13-3 divides the estimated market value of equity into these two components.

-Table 15-4 summarizes the calculations used to find MagnaVision's stock value.
-There are 100 million shares outstanding, and their total value is 369.27 million.
-Therefore, the value of a single share is 369.27/100 = 3.69.
+Figure 13-4 summarizes the calculations used to find MagnaVision's stock value.
+There are 100 million shares outstanding, and their total intrinsic value is \$369.27 million.
+Therefore, the intrinsic value of a single share is \$369.27/100 = \$3.69.